AbstractSDK/cw-orchestrator/README.md

     let token_info: TokenInfoResponse = cw20_token.query(&Cw20QueryMsg::TokenInfo {}).await?;
 ```

-We would recommend reading through [the full cw20 executable example here](boot-core/examples/cw20.rs).
+We would recommend reading [the full cw20 executable example here](boot-core/examples/cw20.rs).

 ## Advanced features

 BOOT provides two additional macros that can be used to improve the scripting experience.

 ### ExecuteFns

 The `ExecuteFns` macro can be added to the `ExecuteMsg` definition of your contract.
 It will generate a trait that allows you to call the variants of the message directly without the need to construct the struct itself.

 Example:

 ```rust
 #[cw_serde]
 #[derive(ExecuteFns)]